Terms and Conditions: Master Service Agreement

 1.8.1.
 “Computer System” shall mean the computer hardware, identified by model and serial numbers, and the computer software listed herein.

 1.8.2.
-“Services” shall mean the Operation, Maintenance, and Management of the Computer System, specifically defined in Description of Services.
+“Services” shall mean the Operation, Maintenance, and Management of the Computer System, specifically defined in the Description of Services.

 1.8.5.
 “Operation” shall mean the operation of the Computer System, including, but not limited to, manipulation and computation of data by the Computer System, the outputting of such manipulated and computed data by the Computer System, and communication between elements of the Computer System.